gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The Gradle team is excited to announce Gradle 5.3.

-This release features incubating support for publishing and consuming Gradle Module Metadata, [feature variants or "optional dependencies"](#feature-variants), [type-safe accessors in Kotlin pre-compiled script plugins](#type-safe-accessors-in-precompiled-script-plugins), and more.
+This release features support for publishing and consuming Gradle Module Metadata, [feature variants or "optional dependencies"](#feature-variants), [type-safe accessors in Kotlin pre-compiled script plugins](#type-safe-accessors-in-precompiled-script-plugins), and more.